Data-driven Spatial Classification using Multi-Arm Bandits for Monitoring with Energy-Constrained Mobile Robots: Hardware-based validation

 \section{Hardware-based validation}

 We validate the proposed approach using a team comprised of four drones and two ground robots in a $3.6\times 3.6$ meter workspace partitioned into a $6\times 6$ grid environment representing a search-and-rescue application.
 Figure~\ref{fig:snapshot} shows the experiment setup, which includes $11$ obstacles or no-fly zones (colored triangular prisms), $4$ interesting regions (green tiles), $2$ roads (delimited by triangular tiles), and $10$ uninteresting regions (grey tiles).
 We excluded $\roadSet$ from $\candidate$ for ease of implementation.
-We impose the motion constraints on the team with $T_d=8$ and $T_c=4$.
+We set $T_d=8$ and $T_c=4$.

 We use Crazyflie2.1 quadrotors \cite{crazyflie} as the sensors.
 Each Crazyflie is equipped with one IR-reflective marker detected by an OptiTrack motion capture system running at $60$ Hz.
 We use Turtlebot4 robots~\cite{turtlebot} as stations.
 Each Turtlebot is equipped with two IR-reflective markers and two wireless chargers.
 We use a combination of Crazyswarm2 \cite{crazyswarm} and custom ROS2 packages to track and control the motion of the robots over WiFi.
 All computations were performed in an Ubuntu 22.04 LTS workstation with an AMD Ryzen 9 9590X 16-core CPU and 128GB of RAM.